ankowals/saf/README.md

 TestData can also be passed to the step silently like below

-	Given a book ecsits with an isbn
+	Given a book exists with an isbn

-In this case step def does no expect any parameters.
+In this case step def does not expect any parameters.
 It will read isbn from the configruation by calling a helper method.
 See below for more details.

 --------------------------------